goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 >}}

 Unexpectedly it even came with a free 25G SFP28 Huawei transceiver rated for a 300m distance and a single 1m long OS2 fiber patch cable.
-This might not have been intentional as the transceiver was jammed in the SFP cage, but it was still very generous of them to include the fiber patch cable.
+This was likely not intentional as the transceiver was jammed in the SFP cage, but it was still very generous of them to include the fiber patch cable.

 {{< figure
     src="free_stuff.jpg"